Hummelt/Olist-E-Commerce/README.md

 ![Dataset](https://i.imgur.com/HRhd2Y0.png)

 ## Analysis
-With the Analysis of this dataset we want to resolve:
+With the Analysis of this dataset we want to develop and resolve:

-- A "How to start the Analyse"
+- A "How to start the analysis"
 - A "How to prepare your dataset(s)"
 - A "How to explore the data"